Trashed/ntse-go/README.md

 # ntse-go
-An application for evolving trading strategies
+An application for evolving trading strategies with NEAT algorithm.